Madeline-Ellingson/MavPASS-for-CIS122-Spring2022/README.md

 1/19/2022 MavPASS Session for CIS122

+BOTH the C# solution folder and python file are provided

 In this session we went over the first quiz as well as the ToString() Method

 *** First Quiz ***